wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings - IMPROVED.md

 # About Wix Bookings

-The Wix Bookings APIs allow you to customize scheduling and booking functionality for appointments, classes, and courses.
-You can manage services, staff members, and other resources, handle bookings, check availability, and configure pricing.
+The Wix Bookings APIs allow you to build and customize booking experiences for service-based businesses.
+You can manage services, staff members, pricing, availability, and customer bookings throughout their entire lifecycle from creation to completion.

 ## Wix Bookings APIs